zhufengGNSS/gnssrefl0/README.md

 they are optional, that's fine.
 FYI, the python version is slow not because of the RINEX - it is because you need to calculate a crude model for satellite coordinates in this code.
 And that takes cpu time....

-* Required translator CRX2RNX, http://terras.gsi.go.jp/ja/crx2rnx.html
+* Required translator for compressed RINEX files.
+CRX2RNX, http://terras.gsi.go.jp/ja/crx2rnx.html

 * Optional Fortran RINEX Translator for GPS, the executable must be called gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR

 * Optional Fortran RINEX translator for multi-GNSS, the executable must be called gnssSNR.e, https://github.com/kristinemlarson/gnssSNR

-* Optional datatool, teqc is but highly recommended.
+* Optional datatool, teqc, is highly recommended.
 There is a list of static executables at the bottom of [this page](http://www.unavco.org/software/data-processing/teqc/teqc.html)

 * Optional datatool, gfzrnx is required if you plan to use the RINEX 3 option.
 Executables available from the GFZ,